HOW TO MAKE HANGING KITCHEN TOWEL WITH POTHOLDER

-Learn how to make a hanging kitchen towel with a potholder and dish towel by watching this video and reading the instructions below.
-This project is so easy even someone learning to sew can make one.
+Learn how simple it is to make a hanging dish towel with a potholder by watching our video tutorial and/or keep reading this post for a photo tutorial with step-by-step instructions.
+These free instructions are so easy even a beginner can make one.

-We have many other kitchen sewing project ideas for you, so click over to find them.
+Needlepointers.com has many other free kitchen sewing project ideas for you, so click over to find them.

 - Kitchen Towel

 - Basic Sewing Supplies

 - Sewing Machine (Optional)

 A sewing machine makes the project faster but it is not necessary.